SamiaKabir/Interactive-Bias-Debug-and-Visualization/README.md

 # Interactive-Bias-Debugger

 **Platform:**
+This is a React app hosted on Flask server.
+For visualization, D3.js is used.<br />
-FrontEnd: React.js, D3.js
+FrontEnd: React.js, D3.js <br />
-BackEnd: Python
+BackEnd: Python <br />
-Server: Flask
+Server: Flask <br />

 **Instructions to set up Flask:**